rudderlabs/rudderstack-docs/destinations/appcenter.md

 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

-Once you have confirmed that the platform supports sending events to Appcenter, perform the steps below:
+Once you have confirmed that the platform supports sending events to App Center, perform the steps below:

-- From your [RudderStack dashboard](https://app.rudderstack.com/), add the source and select **Appcenter** from the list of destinations.
+- From your [RudderStack dashboard](https://app.rudderstack.com/), add the source and select **App Center** from the list of destinations.

 {% hint style="info" %}
 Please follow our guide on [How to Add a Source and Destination in RudderStack](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.